adamaviv/ic220-s19/units/unit_05.md

 ## Floating Points in MIPS

+*Note that these notes below assume instructions in the SPIM simulator that may not be available strictly in MIPS as described in the book.
+You should use these version, which are more expressive, than the strict MIPS version found in the book*

 MIPS implements double-precision floating points.
 There are 32 floating point registers, $f0...$f31, and to get double-precision, they are used in pairs, ($f0,$f1), ($f2,$f3), ... ($f30,$f31).
 We typically use the even register value